 With $\hbar\equiv e^{-S_0}$, the term $e^{-X/\hbar}$ is intrinsically nonperturbative in $\hbar$.
 As demonstrated in the Appendix, this term generates an infinitely steep potential barrier in the limit $\hbar \to 0$, effectively excluding the region $X<0$ from the physical configuration space.
 In other words, its only role is to enforce a boundary condition at $X=0$.
 Importantly, for $X>0$ the dynamics are unaffected at any finite order in the perturbative expansion in $\hbar$.
 Consequently, when focusing exclusively on the perturbative expansion in powers of $\hbar$, it is consistent to neglect this nonperturbative contribution and restrict the configuration space to the half-line $X\in [0,\infty)$.

-The function $C(X-Y)$ can be reconstructed from the connected two-boundary partition function $Z_{0,2}(\beta_1,\beta_2)$; the details of this derivation are provided in the Appendix.
-The resulting expressions are \be C(X)=\delta (X)\,, \quad \quad W_1 (X)=\sqrt{2W'_0(X)} \,, \ee where we fix the normalization of $C(X)$ to be unity.
-Proceeding to the next order, the connected three-boundary amplitude $Z_{0,3}(\beta_1,\beta_2,\beta_3)$, determines the three-point correlation function of the random potential.
-One finds \be \langle v_1(X) v_1(Y) v_1(Z)\rangle_{\vec{v}}=-e^{-S_0}\,Q_\epsilon(X)Q_\epsilon(Y) Q_\epsilon(Z) \ee where \be Q_\epsilon(X)=\epsilon W_1(X) W_0^{\epsilon-1}(X) = W_1(X) \frac{d W^\epsilon_0}{dW_0}\,. \ee Here $\epsilon$ is the regularization parameter and the limit $\epsilon\rightarrow 0$ should be taken at the end of the computation.
-The detailed derivation is again presented in the Appendix.
+The function $C_{11}(X,Y)$ can be reconstructed from the connected two-boundary partition function $Z_{0,2}(\beta_1,\beta_2)$; the details of this derivation are provided in the Appendix.
+The resulting expressions are \be C_{11}(X,Y) =\delta (X-Y)\,, \quad \quad W_1 (X)=\sqrt{2W'_0(X)} \,, \ee where the particular choice of the weight function $W_1(X)$ is made only for convenience.
+Proceeding to the next order, the connected three-boundary amplitude $Z_{0,3}(\beta_1,\beta_2,\beta_3)$ determines the three-point correlation function of the random potential.
+One finds \be \langle v_1(X) v_1(Y) v_1(Z)\rangle_{\vec{v}}=\hbar \, \frac{ 2^2\,W''_0(X)}{(W_1(X))^3} \delta(X-Y)\delta(Y-Z)\,, \ee whose details are again presented in the Appendix.
 In principle, all higher-point correlation functions of the random potentials must be determined in a similar way.
 This illustrates that the change of variables from the matrix-model data to the ensemble-averaged quantum-mechanical description is highly nontrivial: the disorder distribution is fixed order by order by matching multi-boundary amplitudes.
-Finally, the functions $W_n$ are uniquely determined by requiring that the perturbative genus expansion in (\ref{genusn}) on the matrix-model side be exactly reproduced by the ensemble-averaged quantum mechanics defined above.
 The matching provides a stringent consistency condition and ensures the equivalence between the two descriptions at the perturbative level.

-The leading-order contribution $Z_0$ is obtained from the limit \be Z_{0,1}(\beta) =\text{$\lim_{\hbar\rightarrow 0}$}\, \hbar\, {\rm tr} \, e^{-\beta (\hbar^2 p^2_X +e^{-X/\hbar} + W_0(X))}\,. \ee As shown in \cite{Bak:2025eul}, this expression is solved by
+The leading-order contribution $Z_{0,1}$ is obtained from the limit \be Z_{0,1}(\beta) =\text{$\lim_{\hbar\rightarrow 0}$}\, \hbar\, {\rm tr} \, e^{-\beta (\hbar^2 p^2_X +e^{-X/\hbar} + W_0(X))}\,. \ee As shown in \cite{Bak:2025eul}, this expression is solved by